- Launch DateAugust 24, 2003

 Relevance to Astrobiology

-Over its ten years in space, NASA’s Spitzer Space Telescope has evolved into a premier tool for studying exoplanets.
+Over its sixteen years in space, NASA’s Spitzer Space Telescope evolved into a premier tool for studying exoplanets.
 Spitzer marked a new age in planetary science by being the first telescope to directly detect light of planets outside of the Solar System, essentially allowing “extrasolar” planets to be directly studied and compared.

 NASA Astrobiology Involvement